Great black-backed gull

-The great black-backed gull (Larus marinus) is the largest member of the gull family.
-Described by the Cornell Lab of Ornithology as "the king of the Atlantic waterfront", it is a very aggressive hunter, pirate, and scavenger.
-It breeds on the European and North American coasts and islands of the North Atlantic and is fairly sedentary, though some move farther south or inland to large lakes or reservoirs.
-The adult great black-backed gull has a white head, neck and underparts, dark grey wings and back, pink legs and yellow bill.
+The great black-backed gull (Larus marinus), sometimes referred to as greater black-backed gull, is the largest species of seabird in the gull and tern family Laridae.
+It is a very aggressive hunter, pirate and scavenger which breeds on the North Atlantic coasts and islands of northern Europe and northeastern North America.
+Southern populations are generally sedentary, while those breeding in the far north (northern Norway, northwest Russia) migrate farther south in winter.
+A few also move inland to large lakes and reservoirs.
+The adult has a white head, neck and underparts, dark blackish-grey wings and back, pink legs and the bill yellow with a red spot.

 Taxonomy

-The great black-backed gull was one of the many species originally described by Carl Linnaeus in his 1758 10th edition of Systema Naturae, and it still bears its original name of Larus marinus.
-The scientific name is from Latin.
+The great black-backed gull was one of the many species originally described by Carl Linnaeus in his 1758 10th edition of Systema Naturae, and it still bears its original scientific name of Larus marinus.
 Larus appears to have referred to a gull or other large seabird.
 The specific name marinus means "marine", or when taken together, "sea gull".
-This predates Linnean taxonomy, as it had been called Larus ingens marinus by Carolus Clusius.
+The name predates Linnean taxonomy, as it had been called Larus ingens marinus by Carolus Clusius.

 The terms swaabie (from swartbak), baagie and baigie (bagi, from bak) are local names from the Shetland Islands.
 Francis Willughby called it the great black and white gull in the 17th century, noting that it was called the swarth-back in the Faroe Islands.

 Description

-This is the largest gull in the world, considerably larger than a herring gull (Larus argentatus).
-Only a few other gulls, including Pallas's gull (Ichthyaetus ichthyaetus) and glaucous gull (Larus hyperboreus), come close to matching this species' size.
+This is the largest gull in the world, considerably larger than a herring gull (Larus argentatus); only two other gulls, glaucous gull (Larus hyperboreus) and Pallas's gull (Ichthyaetus ichthyaetus), come close to matching this species in size.
 It is 64–79 cm long with a 1.5–1.7 m wingspan and a body weight of 0.75–2.3 kg.
-In a sample of 2009 adults from the North Atlantic, males were found to average 1830 g and females were found to average 1488 g.
+In a sample of 2009 adults from the North Atlantic, males were on average 1830 g and females were on average 1488 g.
 Some adult gulls with access to fisheries in the North Sea can weigh up to roughly 2.5 kg and averaged 1.96 kg.
 An exceptionally large glaucous gull was found to outweigh any known great black-backed gull, although usually that species is slightly smaller.
 The great black-backed gull is bulky and imposing in appearance with a large, powerful bill.
 The standard measurements are: the bill is 5.4 to 7.25 cm, the wing chord is 44.5 to 53 cm and the tarsus is 6.6 to 8.8 cm.